verrixkio/palindromeFinder/README.md

 ```

 ### Assumptions:
-* If there is a tie in the absolute difference of output then the lower number is used.
+* If there is a tie in the absolute difference of output the lower number is used.
 * The provided string does not exceed more than 11 digits.
 (No BigInt)
 * No negative numbers are provided to the input.
 (Easy error handling to solve this to whomever wants a better
   solution.)